East Kildonan: Geography

 East Kildonan is bounded from the Red River on the west, to Panet Road, 100 m north of Blantyre Avenue, and the Canadian Pacific Railway Marconi tracks (removed in 2006) on the east; and the lane between Larsen and Harbison Avenues on the south, to Oakland Avenue on the north.

 Its major thoroughfare is Henderson Highway, located on the west.
 The area also houses Concordia Hospital.

 Neighbourhoods

 East Kildonan is considered part of the western half of the River East community area.
 It is made up of such neighbourhoods as Munroe, Morse Place, Rossmere, and Fraser's Grove.

 Crime rates

-The table below shows the crime rates of various crimes in each of the East Kildonan neighborhoods.
+The table below shows the crime rates of various crimes in each of the East Kildonan neighbourhoods.
 The crime data spans 5 years from the year 2017 to the year 2021.
 The rates are crimes per 100,000 residents per year.